 - Scratch Deli & Bakery sandwiches to take hiking

 This is where Estes Park shines.
-We were limited in what we could do in the National Park because of dog and snow, but had a scenic dog-friendly walk in RMNP and a short, tough romp in the woods to a big view in the Roosevelt National Forest.
+We were limited in what we could do in Rocky Mountain National Park because of dog and snow, but had a scenic dog-friendly walk in RMNP and a short, tough romp in the woods to a big view in the Roosevelt National Forest.

 Rocky Mountain National Park